paigeyeung/battlecode22/notes.md

         - If turn above 500, don't spend lead if below 200
     - w6
         - Build minder / solder in 30% / 70%
+    - w9
+        - Toggle last bit in shared array to show alive and check for death of other Archons
     - future
         - Determine number of miners needed based on feedback
 - Miner